Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami's outings this year have an average point total of 219.3, 9.8 more points than this game's over/under.
+- Miami has an average point total of 219.3 in its games this year, 12.8 more points than this matchup's over/under.

 Heat vs Knicks Additional Info